Tangerine-Community/Tangerine-client-legacy/tests/TestPlan.markdown

     v.
 Pre-assessment subtests

       a.
-Enter data into "School ID", test clear button, re-enter data.
+Enter data into "School ID", test clear button, re-enter data (done)
       b.
 Attempt a Pupil ID containing numbers, which should fail.
-Validate that "Generate" button works, allows user to advance.
+Validate that "Generate" button works, allows user to advance (done)

     vi.
 Action on Display items